Karththigan/MSE403_Karththigan_1007143949/README.md

-# MSE403 Data Sciences and Analytics for Materials Engineers
+# MSE403 Data Science and Analytics for Materials Engineers

 This repository contains my assignment submissions for _MSE403: Data Sciences and Analytics for Materials Engineers_ at the University of Toronto